LDAWG-a11y/a11yWebApp/src/guides/meeting-wcag-2-2.md

 * Object recognition (this appears to have a bit of a flaw) "The cognitive function test is to recognize \[sic] objects"
 * Personal Content of a non-text type, that a user has provide to the web or app

-Back to the direction the horse is facing, that's my only encounter of having to identify any animal-based puzzles and yep, one of them was looking kind of head on, but I winged my way through it.
-A horse isn't an object, I understand objects to be inanimate things that are tangible, which would also exclude patterns and shapes, right: Let's see what the dictionary says:
+Back to the direction the horse is facing riddle, that's my only encounter of having to identify any animal-based puzzles and yep, one of them was looking kind of head on, but I winged my way through it.
+A horse isn't an object, I understand objects to be inanimate things that are tangible, which would also exclude patterns and shapes, right?
+Let's see what the dictionary says:

 > Object (noun) A thing that you can see or touch but that is not usually a living animal, plant, or person: <cite>Cambridge dictionary</cite>

+Wording matters, as when words say one thing, but mean something else, we end up in situations where there's no other choice but to remove the criterion altogether, subtle nod to 4.1.1 Parsing there.

 Also we have those puzzles where we may be required to identify characters or words, which are typically displayed as a graphic, are they objects or shapes and patterns?
+I'm no lexicologist, but I'd say the latter.

-Having to remember certain characters from a memorable word, based upon thieir position, would also fail this requirement.
+Having to remember certain characters from a memorable word, based upon their position, would also fail this requirement.

 So, in a nutshell, reCAPTCHA is still allowable (sigh), but there are certain requirements that must be met with authenticating: